otternq/CS428Project/README.md

 Hosting
 - Heroku App

+Devices (Remote)
+- Google Chrome on Android (tested with Galaxy Nexus running Android 4.1.1)
+- Mozilla Firefox on Android (tested with Galaxy Nexus running Android 4.1.1)
+- Safari on iOS (tested with iPad running iOS 6.1.2)

-Devices
+Devices (Client)
-- Chrome Browser on Chrome
+- Chrome Browser (tested with version 25.0.1364.99 on OSX 10.8.2)
+- Mozilla Firefox (tested with version 18.0.2 on OSX 10.8.2)

 ###Developed On
 - Mac OSX 10.7 - Lion